t4zn/lumon/README_APK.md

 - **Inter Typography**: Consistent font styling throughout the app

 ## Build Process
-The APK is generated using Capacitor, which wraps the Flora web application in a native Android container:
+The APK is generated using Capacitor, which wraps the Lumon web application in a native Android container:

 1. **Web Assets**: All static files, templates, and scripts are bundled
 2. **Native Bridge**: Capacitor provides native device API access